sklf/USTC_lab/content/en/authors/BinquanWang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Faculty
 ---

-Hello!
-This is Jincheng Wu (吴锦程).
-I am a M.S. student at at the School of Cyberspace Security, University of  Science and Technology of China (USTC).I received B.S. degree from the Shandong University (SDU) in 2022.
-I am supervised by Prof. Yan Chen.
-My current research interests include Deep Learning, Mutimodel Machine Learning.
+Binquan Wang received the bachelor degree from the Chongqing University of Posts and Telecommunications in 2014, and the Ph.D.  degree from  the School of Cyberspace Security, University of  Science and Technology of China (USTC) in 2022.
+I am currently a Postdoc researcher at University of Science and Technology of China.